dbusjs/node-dbus-next/README.md

 ## Node Compatibility

 As of now, dbus-next targets the latest features of JavaScript.
 The earliest version supported is `8.2.1`.
-However, by default the library uses `BigInt` by default for the long integer types which was introduced in `10.8.0`.
+However, the library uses `BigInt` by default for the long integer types which was introduced in `10.8.0`.
 If you need to support versions earlier than this, set BigInt compatibility mode.
 This will configure the library to use [JSBI](https://github.com/GoogleChromeLabs/jsbi) as a polyfill for long types.

 ```javascript
 const dbus = require('dbus-next');